Dr Violetta Papachristodoulou

 I will endeavour to get back to you within 24 hours.

-I currently offer daytime and evening appointments.
+I currently offer daytime appointments online and face 2 face.

 I am committed to my personal and professional development (CPD) in Counselling Psychology and Psychotherapy and keep abreast of research developments.